 An active producer, composer and arranger, Lopez-Yañez has contributed to numerous albums, including the UNESCO benefit Action Moves People Unitedand the children’s music album The Spaceship That Fell in My Backyard, winner of the John Lennon Songwriting Contest, Global Music Awards, Hollywood Music and Media Awards and more.

-Lopez-Yañez holds a Master’s in Music from the University of Maryland and received a Master’s in Music and his Baccalaureate from UCLA, where he graduated summa cum laude.
+Lopez-Yañez previously held the position of Assistant Conductor with the Omaha Symphony.
+He holds a Master’s in Music from the University of Maryland and received a Master’s in Music and his Baccalaureate from UCLA, where he graduated summa cum laude.